Early History

 Ministers of First Parish Bedford

-The First Parish in Bedford has had 34 senior ministers since 1730.
+The First Parish in Bedford has had over 30 senior ministers since 1730.